 1.0 course from Economics 1021A/B and Economics 1022A/B.

 1.0 course numbered 1000-1999.

-* Senior students may also use Geography 2131A/B and/ or Geography 2153A/B in making up the 1.0 admission requirement, as long as they were completed with a mark of at least 60%.
+* If upper-year students have not completed 1.0 courses listed above, they may select one or two courses from: Geography 2131A/B, Geography 2132A/B, Geography 2133A/B, Geography 2152F/G, Geography 2153A/B, Geography 2160A/B, and/or Geography 2162A/B in making up the 1.0 admission requirement, as long as they were completed with a grade of at least 60%.
 Senior qualifying entry course(s) cannot be counted for subsequent program credit.

 Students are required in Year 1 to take at least 1.0 course from either Category B or C. However, it is strongly recommended that students include in their Year 1 course selection 1.0 course from Category B and 1.0 from Category C in order to meet the breadth requirements of their degree.